moble/scri/docs/tutorial_abd.rst

 BMS Frames
 ==========

-All waveforms at future null infinity (and all waveforms more generally) are functions or coordinates.
+All waveforms at future null infinity (and all waveforms more generally) are functions of coordinates.
 Therefore, there are certain "frames" which may be more useful than others, like that of a rest frame.
-For waveforms at future null infinity, the number of coordinates freedoms, i.e., the symmetries, that they exhibit is infinite and is summarized by a group known as the BMS group.
+For waveforms at future null infinity, the number of coordinate freedoms, i.e., the symmetries, that they exhibit is infinite and is summarized by a group known as the BMS group.
 This controls the types of frames that one may map waveforms to.
 Because GR is covariant, there is no preferred frame.
 However, for performing analysis on waveforms or building waveform models, it turns out that there are certain frames that are more useful than others.
 In particular, within GR one can extend the notion of a rest frame to something called a "superrest frame" (see arXiv:2405.08868 or arXiv:2208.04356 for more details), which typically yields waveforms that are easier to understand/analyze.
-Effectively, mapping to this frame amounts to mapping the system to be in the center-of-mass frame, with no instananeous memory, and it's angular velocity in the z-direction.
+Effectively, mapping to this frame amounts to mapping the system to be in the center-of-mass frame, with no instananeous memory, and its angular velocity in the z-direction.
 For example, for a remnant black hole, this corresponds to making the coordinates match those of the usual Kerr metric and is therefore incredibly useful (and necessary) for fitting QNMs to NR waveforms.